Find a plan.

 The majority of the states have implemented rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans.
 But although Washington has gone beyond federal regulations in terms of rating requirements and allowing Medigap enrollees to switch plans on a guaranteed-issue basis, the state does not require Medigap insurers to offer coverage to people under the age of 65 who are enrolled in Medicare due to a disability.

-But Washington has also maintained their pre-ACA high-risk pool (WSHIP, the Washington State Health Insurance Pool), and it serves as an option for disabled Medicare beneficiaries (WSHIP’s non-Medicare plans have been closed to new enrollees since 2014, as the ACA eliminated the need for a high-risk pool in the non-Medicare market).
-WSHIP’s Medical Supplement Plan is available to people who are unable to obtain Medigap plans due to medical underwriting, and who live in an area where they don’t have “a reasonable choice of Medicare Advantage plans,” or who have end-stage renal disease (since Medicare Advantage plans can decline applicants with ESRD; this will no longer be the case as of 2021, however).
+But Washington has also maintained their pre-Affordable Care Act (ACA) high-risk pool (WSHIP, the Washington State Health Insurance Pool), and it serves as an option for disabled Medicare beneficiaries (WSHIP’s non-Medicare plans have been closed to new enrollees since 2014, as the ACA eliminated the need for a high-risk pool in the non-Medicare market).13 WSHIP’s Medical Supplement Plan is available to people who are unable to obtain Medigap plans due to medical underwriting, and who live in an area where they don’t have “a reasonable choice of Medicare Advantage plans,” or who have end-stage renal disease (since Medicare Advantage plans can decline applicants with ESRD; this will no longer be the case as of 2021, however).

 As noted above, there were seven counties in Washington where there were no Medicare Advantage plans available in 2022 (all counties have plans available in 2023).
 Washington’s approach is that people who are unable to qualify for a Medigap plan can rely on Medicare Advantage if it’s available, but if it’s not, WSHIP is an option that allows Medicare beneficiaries to have supplemental coverage on a guaranteed-issue basis.
 As of 2023, WSHIP Medicare supplemental coverage is not available to residents of Clark, Cowlitz, Island, King, Kitsap, Lewis, Pierce, Skagit, Snohomish, Spokane, Thurston, Walla Walla, Whatcom, and Yakima counties, because those counties are considered to have a reasonable choice of Medicare Advantage plans.

-WSHIP’s Medicare supplement plan is $398/month in 2023 for beneficiaries under 65, and $317 for those age 65+ (a person who missed their initial enrollment period for Medigap and tried to enroll at a later time, without a guaranteed-issue right, could be declined by the insurer; WSHIP then becomes an option).
+WSHIP’s Medicare supplement plan is $483/month in 2025 for beneficiaries under 65, and $385 for those age 65+14 (a person who missed their initial enrollment period for Medigap and tried to enroll at a later time, without a guaranteed-issue right, could be declined by the insurer; WSHIP then becomes an option).15

 Several other states — AlaskaIowaNebraskaNew MexicoNorth DakotaSouth Carolina, and Wyoming — have also maintained their high-risk pools and use them to provide supplemental coverage to Medicare beneficiaries who are unable to obtain private Medigap coverage.

-Disabled Medicare beneficiaries have access to the normal Medigap open enrollment period when they turn 65.
+Disabled Medicare beneficiaries have access to the Medigap Open Enrollment Period when they turn 65.
 At that point, they can select from among any of the available Medigap plans, at the standard community-rated premiums that apply to people who are 65 or older.

 Original Medicare does not provide coverage for outpatient prescription drugs.
-More than half of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.
+More than half of Original Medicare beneficiaries have supplemental insurance coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription drug coverage.6

-But Medicare beneficiaries who do not have prescription drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D in order to have coverage for prescriptions.
-Part D can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan with integrated Part D prescription drug coverage.
+But Medicare beneficiaries who do not have prescription drug coverage through Medicaid or an employer-sponsored plan may need to obtain Medicare Part D prescription drug coverage.
+Medicare Part D prescription drug coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan with integrated Part D coverage.

-There were 24 stand-alone Part D plans for sale in Washington in 2020, with monthly premiums that ranged from about $2 to $113 per month.
+There were 14 stand-alone Medicare Part D prescription drug plans available in Washington in 2025, with monthly premiums starting at $0 per month.2

-As of March 2023, there were 441,637 Washington Medicare beneficiaries who had stand-alone Part D prescription drug plans.
-Another 608,567 had Part D prescription coverage integrated with their Washington Medicare Advantage plans.
-The number of people with stand-alone Medicare Part D plans has declined recently in Washington — despite the fact that total Medicare Part D enrollment has continued to increase in the state — because Medicare Advantage enrollment has increased so sharply.
-Most Medicare Advantage plans include integrated Part D coverage, and their growing popularity has resulted in fewer people buying stand-alone Medicare Part D plans.
+As of September 2024, there were 431,120 Medicare beneficiaries in Washington who had stand-alone Medicare Part D prescription drug plans.
+Another 687,922 had Medicare Part D prescription drug coverage integrated with their Medicare Advantage plans.1 The number of people with stand-alone Medicare Part D prescription drug plans has declined recently in Washington — despite the fact that total Medicare Part D prescription drug plan enrollment has continued to increase in the state — because Medicare Advantage plan enrollment has increased.
+Most Medicare Advantage plans include integrated Part D prescription drug coverage, and their growing popularity has resulted in fewer people buying stand-alone Medicare Part D prescription drug plans.

-Medicare Part D enrollment is available during the annual election period each fall, from October 15 to December 7.
+Medicare Part D prescription drug plan enrollment is available during the Medicare Annual Election Period each fall, from October 15 to December 7.
 Plans selected during this window take effect January 1 of the coming year.
-If you change your mind more than once during the open enrollment period, the last Part D plan you select will be the one that takes effect.
+If you change your mind more than once during the open enrollment period, the last Medicare Part D prescription drug plan you select will be the one that takes effect.

 How does Medicaid provide financial assistance to Medicare beneficiaries in Washington?